 - Coca-Cola is one of the best examples, as it's had dozens, starting with the straightforward "Drink Coca-Cola" in 1886; it unveils a new slogan every few years.
 Some of the more memorable ones during the last few decades include "Coke is it", "I'd like to buy the world a Coke", "Coke adds life", "The pause that refreshes", "Have a Coke and a smile", "Always Coca-Cola", "Red, white and you", "Can't beat the feeling" "Can't beat the real thing", and the elegantly simple "Enjoy".
 Previously "Taste the Coke Side of Life", recently it's "Open Happiness".

 - General Electric: "We bring good things to life."
 Now "Imagination At Work".

 - Burger King's most famous slogan was "Have it your way".

-- In Australia, where it's called Hungry Jack's, the slogan is "The burgers are better at Hungry Jack's".
+- In Australia, where the affiliated (but not identical) company is called Hungry Jack's, the slogan is "The burgers are better at Hungry Jack's".

 - The BK Kids Meal's successor, the BK Crown, has "Imagination Is King".

 - McDonald's, as of 2006, is using "i'm Lovin' it!".
 They've also used "Did somebody say McDonald's?" and "It's a good time for the great taste of McDonald's", among others; one promotion in the 1970s turned the entire ingredients list for a Big Mac into a slogan/jingle that many Baby Boomers can still recite today.